EwenMR/JEMARO-ARP-/ARP/Assignment2/README.md

 ## target.c
-The `target.c` file creates the random
+The `target.c` file creates the random target positions as long as they are not within a certain threshold of the drone's position.
+It also checks whether the target has been reached by the drone.
+Along the other processes the signal handling is done such that the signal is sent to the watchdog.

 ## Instruction for installing and running